kxvn-lx/k.p0s-2/.github/instructions/code.instructions.md

 Avoid massive JSX blocks and compose smaller components.
 Colocate code that changes together.
-Avoid `useEffect` unless absolutely needed.
+Avoid `useEffect` unless absolutely needed. all queries and mutations must use tanstack query. they must be optimistic and atomic first.

 Response & Style Rules